 3. Alternate day fasting might be easier to follow

-Let’s face it: dieting is tough.
-Counting calories, figuring out what you’re “allowed” to eat, juggling social commitments with a calorie-restricted eating plan — it’s enough to make you throw in the towel.
+Let’s face it: dieting is tough. counting calories (such as in the CICO diet), figuring out what you’re “allowed” to eat, juggling social commitments with a calorie-restricted eating plan — it’s enough to make you throw in the towel.

 For some people, that’s the beauty of alternate day fasting.
 It takes a lot of the guesswork around dieting out of the picture with really simple guidelines: eat minimal calories on fasting days, whatever you want within your caloric range on non-fasting days.

 1. Alternate day fasting can be hard to commit to long-term